LineageOS/lineage_wiki/_includes/templates/device_install.md

 {%- endif %}
 6. Sideload the LineageOS `.zip` package:
     * On the device, select "Advanced", "ADB Sideload", then swipe to begin sideload.
-    * On the host machine, sideload the package using: `adb sideload filename.zip`.
+    * On the host machine, sideload the package using: `adb -d sideload filename.zip`.
         {% include alerts/specific/tip_adb_flash_success.html %}
 {%- else %}
 3. Now tap **Factory Reset**, then **Format data / factory reset** and continue with the formatting process.
 This will remove encryption and delete all files stored in the internal storage, as well as format your cache partition (if you have one).
 4. Return to the main menu.
 5. Sideload the LineageOS `.zip` package but **do not reboot** before you read/followed the rest of the instructions!
     * On the device, select "Apply Update", then "Apply from ADB" to begin sideload.
-    * On the host machine, sideload the package using: `adb sideload filename.zip`.
+    * On the host machine, sideload the package using: `adb -d sideload filename.zip`.
         {% include alerts/specific/tip_adb_flash_success.html %}
 {%- if device.is_retrofit_dynamic_partitions and device.is_ab_device != true %}
         {% include alerts/specific/note_retrofit_sideload_failed.html %}